ibm-cloud-docs/containers/storage-portworx-about.md

 Review the requirements to [install Portworx](https://docs.portworx.com/portworx-enterprise/platform/prerequisites){: external}.

-For production environments, choose one of the [SDS worker node flavors](/docs/containers?topic=containers-flavors-sds) for best performance.
+For production environments, choose one of the [SDS worker node flavors](/docs/containers?topic=containers-classic-flavors) for best performance.
+In the tables for each metro area section, SDS flavors are in the **Bare Metal** tabs and end with `.ssd`.
 {: tip}

 ## How can I make sure that my data is stored highly available?